ghostdevv/jellycommands/docs/guide/commands/guards.md

 import { command } from 'jellycommands';

 export default command({
 	name: 'commandname',
 	description: 'A short description of what the command does',

 	guards: {
 		// This means only people with the Administrator permission can use the command
-        permissions: [
+		permissions: ['Administrator'],
-            'Administrator'
-        ]
 	},

 	run: ({ interaction }) => {
 		// Do something with interaction
-    }
-})
+	},
+});
 ```